.

 We Love Books!

-We meet the 3rd Thursday of the month at 7 pm via Zoom.
+We meet on the 3rd Thursday of the month at 7 pm via Zoom.

-On Thursday, March 20, Island at the Center of the World by Russell Shorto has been selected for our discussion.
+On Thursday, March 20, Island at the Center of the World by Russell Shorto was selected for our discussion.
 The author will be a guest at the annual Moffat Library’s Authors’ Luncheon on April 6.
 Subtitled “The Epic Story of Dutch Manhattan and the Forgotten Colony that Shaped America”, this book “uncovers a lost world and offers surprising new perspectives on our own”.
-We would welcome your opinions.

 Use the Zoom link below to join the discussion.